 ==> Dog Spaying/Neutering - a controversial topic!

-- This means that 90% of GSD owners were confronted with the often difficult decision whether to have spayed their female German Shepherd or to have neutered their male German Shepherd (broadly called altering a dog).
+- This means that 90% of GSD owners were confronted with the often difficult decision whether to have spayed their female German Shepherd or to have neutered their male German Shepherd (broadly called altering a dog)

-This decision is difficult in case your dog is still young.
-But the older the dog, the more unlikely becomes its alteration anyway, see below.
+- This decision is difficult in case your dog is still young.
+But the older the dog, the more unlikely becomes its alteration anyway, see below

-- Of these GSDs, 23% are not altered, 16% were received altered, and for the vast majority of adult GSDs our members had at some point decided to alter their dog.
+- Of these GSDs, 23% are not altered, 16% were received altered, and for the vast majority of adult GSDs our subscribers had at some point decided to alter their dog

-For many others of you this decision is still pending, because you got a GSD puppy that is not yet altered.
+- For many others of you this decision is still pending, because you got a GSD puppy that is not yet altered

 This MYGERMANSHEPHERD PERIODICAL will do both: Help you decide, and reassure you of the decision you have already taken.